 I know, I know, those two photos don’t look all that different, but what you can’t see is the repaired not-collapsing foundation, the new not-leaking roof, the fresh not-rotting siding, all of the updated plumbing and electrical, an HVAC system that we can’t wait to fire up, and fresh drywall without any mold or cracks.
 It’s the little things.

 The most comprehensive way to get caught up on everything is actually this video that Sherry shot last week.
 It’ll get you up to speed in no time.
 Well, not no time, but if you’ve spent as many hours tiling as we have lately, ten minutes should feel like a blink.
-Note: If you’re reading in a feed reader, you might have to click through to the post to see the player.

 Something that has made a surprisingly big difference is the addition of trim and doors.
 Our contractor was actively installing them while we were there tiling, so it’s not complete in these pics, but you can already start to see how much more FINISHED the house is feeling with them.